The

 6. The world is situated in Brahm・as a reflexion in the

-mirror, and is not subject to partition or obliteration; owing to
+mirror, and is not subject to partition or obliteration;

-its inherence in its receptacle, and its identity with the same.
+its inherence in its receptacle, and its identity with

 7. The indissoluble vacuum being the nature of Brahma,